6.4.3 Error Correction#

 Homework#

-1. Three-Qubit Bit-Flip Code: Encoding and Basis
+1. Three-qubit bit-flip.
+Three-Qubit Bit-Flip Code: Encoding and Basis

 The 3-qubit bit-flip code encodes logical qubits as:

-\[\vert 0\rangle_L = \vert 000\rangle, \quad \vert 1\rangle_L = \vert 111\rangle\]
+\[ \vert 0\rangle_L = \vert 000\rangle, \quad \vert 1\rangle_L = \vert 111\rangle \]

 (a) Write the general logical state \(\vert\psi\rangle_L = \alpha\vert 0\rangle_L + \beta\vert 1\rangle_L\) explicitly in terms of the physical qubits.
 Verify that this state lies in the 2-dimensional code subspace of \(\mathbb{C}^8\).

-(b) Show that a single bit-flip error \(\hat{\sigma}^x_j\) on qubit \(j\) maps both \(\vert 0\rangle_L\) and \(\vert 1\rangle_L\) to orthogonal states outside the code subspace.
+(b) Show that a single bit-flip error \(\hat{X}_j\) on qubit \(j\) maps both \(\vert 0\rangle_L\) and \(\vert 1\rangle_L\) to orthogonal states outside the code subspace.

 (c) Explain why the syndrome measurement (parity checks \(\hat{P}_1 = \hat{Z}_1 \hat{Z}_2\) and \(\hat{P}_2 = \hat{Z}_2 \hat{Z}_3\)) does not collapse the logical state but does reveal which qubit flipped.

-2. Syndrome Measurement and Error Diagnosis
+2. Syndrome measurement.
+Syndrome Measurement and Error Diagnosis

 Consider the 3-qubit bit-flip code.
-Suppose the error channel acts on qubit 2, applying \(\hat{\sigma}^x_2\) to the encoded state \(\vert\psi\rangle_L = \alpha\vert 000\rangle + \beta\vert 111\rangle\).
+Suppose the error channel acts on qubit 2, applying \(\hat{X}_2\) to the encoded state \(\vert\psi\rangle_L = \alpha\vert 000\rangle + \beta\vert 111\rangle\).

 (a) Write the corrupted state after the error occurs.